 Tagging team members to comments

-See the attached video for an example how this feature works.
+See the attached video for an example of how this feature works.

 Execution history of a test case